treefungus/treefungus/README.md

-### Currently learning some NLP, specifically text parsing, and regexp generally.
-Do some Python scripting, now wraping my head around classes and nltk module.
+### Currently learning some NLP, specifically text parsing, regexps and chatbot flow.
+Falling in love with Python, now wraping my head around classes and nltk, TensorFlow and similar modules.
 Below are pet projects.

 <!--
 **treefungus/treefungus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.